radareorg/radare2-book/src/install/nix.md

 ## Nix

 radare2 ships a [Nix](https://nixos.org) flake for reproducible builds and development environments on Linux and macOS.
+The packaging lives in `dist/nix/` and a redirect shim in the repository root ties it to the lock file.

 ### Running radare2